Logo

 In October 2017, a bronze statue of Anton Yelchin was erected at his grave in the Hollywood Forever Cemetery.

-Anton Yelchin was memorialized in the online video game Star Trek Online.
+Anton Yelchin was memorialized in the video game Star Trek Online.

 Anton Yelchin received a memorial plaque alongside several other late Star Trek actors, including Nimoy, James Doohan, and Star Trek creator Gene Roddenberry.

-The dealership from which Anton Yelchin purchased the vehicle stated that he was responsible for his own death, because he had allegedly "misused" and "modified" the vehicle.
+The dealership from which Anton Yelchin purchased the vehicle stated that he was responsible for his own death because he had allegedly "misused" and "modified" the vehicle and asked to be removed from the lawsuit.